 If you believe the criminal history report is incorrect, contact the DOJ’s Record Review Unit at (916) 227-3849 or RecordReview@doj.ca.gov to initiate the record review process.

-An FBI Identity History Summary (Rap Sheet) is required for immigration purposes to verify your federal criminal history.
-Since California residents can use Live Scan for DOJ checks but not for FBI checks, the standard method for FBI record reviews involves submitting an FD-258 fingerprint card.
+An FBI Identity History Summary (Rap Sheet) may be required for immigration purposes to verify your federal criminal history.
+The standard method for FBI record reviews involves submitting an FD-258 fingerprint card, which is then digitized and transmitted to the FBI via our FBI Channeler.
+Results are usually available within two business days of being fingerprinted by Valley LIvescan.

 If you believe the FBI report is inaccurate, follow the procedures in Title 28, C.F.R., § 16.34 to request corrections.
 Agencies must provide you with the opportunity to challenge the record’s accuracy before using it for immigration or licensing decisions.